-Because the Building Your First Network (BYFN) tutorial defaults to the "latest" binaries, if you have run it since the release of v1.3, your machine will have v1.3 binaries and tools installed on it and you will not be able to upgrade them.
+Because the Building Your First Network (BYFN) tutorial defaults to the "latest" binaries, if you have run it since the latest release of v1.4.x, your machine should have the latest binaries and tools installed on it and you will not be able to upgrade them.

-As a result, this tutorial will provide a network based on Hyperledger Fabric v1.2 binaries as well as the v1.3 binaries you will be upgrading to.
-In addition, we will show how to add the new v1.3 capabilities.
-For more information about capabilities, check out our Capability Requirements documentation.
+As a result, this tutorial will provide a network based on Hyperledger Fabric v1.3 binaries as well as the v1.4.x binaries you will be upgrading to.